asbjborg/asbjborg.github.io/_posts/2024-12-08-turn-to-stone-new-track-published-on-soundcloud.md

 ![abstract depiction of light flowing through cracks in statue](/assets/img/posts/abstract-depiction-of-light-flowing-through-cracks-in-statue.png)

 What happens when stone learns to dance?
-"Turn to Stone’s" outro celebrates this collective awakening:
+"Turn to Stone's" outro celebrates this collective awakening:

 > "From East to West, the statues learn to dance
 > When frozen hearts are given second chance."